SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The procession starts downtown at 2nd and Market Streets, then heads west, turning at McAllister Street, ending just north of City Hall.

-This parade is filled with Irish costumes, dancers, and music.
 It starts at 11:30 am and lasts for about 2 hours.
-During or after, make sure to stop by the festival in the Civic Center Plaza in front of City Hall.
+During or after, stop by the festival in the Civic Center Plaza in front of City Hall.

-Don't forget to don your green at this parade in San Francisco!
+Remember to don your green at this parade in San Francisco!

 Learn More: Celebrating Saint Patrick's Day in SF